guru-code-expert/OpenTrace/README.md

 which [fixes](https://platform.openai.com/docs/models/gpt-4o) the structured output issue of gpt-4o-2024-05-13.
 While gpt-4 works reliably most of the time, we've found gpt-4o-2024-05-13 often hallucinates even in very basic optimization problems and does not follow instructions.
 This might be due to the current implementation of optimizers rely on outputing in json format.
-Issues of gpt-4o with json have been reported in the communities ( see [example](https://community.openai.com/t/gpt-4o-doesnt-consistently-respect-json-schema-on-tool-use/751125)).
+Issues of gpt-4o with json have been reported in the community ( see [example](https://community.openai.com/t/gpt-4o-doesnt-consistently-respect-json-schema-on-tool-use/751125)).

 ## Disclaimers